 Buy a Litter Box Lid

-You can purchase a covered litter box to help reduce the amount of litter that spills out when your cat uses their litter.
+You can purchase a top entry litter box to help reduce the amount of litter that spills out when your cat uses their litter.
 The litter will hit the cover and fall back into the box instead of on the floor, and it can also work to make your cat feel more secure when they go about their business.

 Get a Litter Box Mat